xbry12/contact-list/README.md

 ## Welcome to my Contact List Backend

-##You must run this before running the front end of the project.
+## You must run this BEFORE running the front end of the project.
 Running this will run the database locally.
 To run this project you will need to do as follows:

 1. Clone the repo
 2. Open the console and run `npm run start`